CliveC99/p1-castlerea/README.md

   - I decided to create an Error Page for my website.
 I feel this adds to the website instead of having a plain 404 error page.
   - I based it the same as the other pages on my website.
   - This mean the user has the option to go back to the home page of the website.
-  - When the "Go Back!" text is hover over it changes from Green to Maroon.
+  - When the "Go Back!" text is hovered over, it changes from Green to Maroon.
+  - The background image was taken from [here.](https://upload.wikimedia.org/wikipedia/commons/8/8c/087%2C_Castlrea.jpg)

 <p align="center"><img src="https://res.cloudinary.com/dp9lxtk3y/image/upload/v1674425252/README%20Images/Gallery%20Photos/404-error-page-mobile_vxh1vl.png" alt="404 Error Page Mobile View"></p>